Why don’t leaders publicly recognize the people who do the work? Like Tim Cook does:

 “Tim paused ever so slightly, and what seemed unscripted (at least I hope it was unscripted) he asked all Apple employees present in the auditorium to rise up from their seats.
 With a round of applause initiated by Tim, he thanked everyone for their hard work, their creativity and their commitment to the launch and everything leading up to the day.” —Dan Pontefract, Apple CEO Tim Cook and his moment of open culture

 I’m assuming that you —at least—privately recognize the work of your team and volunteers.
-Taking a minute or more to publicly recognize the people who made your event possible is an easy thing to do: a small but significant gift to the workers, and an opportunity for participants to show their appreciation.
+Taking a minute to publicly recognize the people who made your event possible is an easy thing to do.
+It’s a small but significant gift to the workers, and an opportunity for participants to show their appreciation.
 It’s the right thing to do—yet sadly missing from many events.

 Thoughts triggered while rereading Patricia Ryan Madson’s delightful, straightforward, and yet profound improv wisdom.